ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: PCM Integer Big Endian

-Description: The bitdepth has to be read and set from KaxAudioBitDepth element.
+Description: The audio bit depth MUST be read and set from the `BitDepth Element`.
 Corresponding ACM wFormatTag : ???

 Initialisation: none